jessicaseo83/jessicaseo83.github.io/about.md

 3. I like to try new things.
 Learning new languages, tasting new wines, trying new restaurants/foods, and buying new things(of course!)...etc.
 4. I love travelling(Before COVID-19 era...).
 My favourite city so far is **Budapest**.
 Everything was PERFECT!
 My second home is **San Francisco**.
 I like 49ers.
 5. I'm a **NIGHT OWL**.
 My brain works way better at night.
 Often stay up till 2am.
-6. I was a flower shop manager in downtown Toronto before making a career change.
-Let me know if you need any help your plants grow or flowers :-)
+6. I was a flower shop manager in downtown Toronto before joining the Web Development Bootcamp at Lighthouse Labs(pre-COVID 19).
+Please remember, there are many romantic flowers that area't red roses :-p.
 &nbsp;
 &nbsp;